 By Bill Meltzer

 Founded six years ago to honor the 2004 meningitis-related passing of 16-year-old Cherokee Chiefs hockey player Jeff Burd, the annual Alumni Memorial Game played in his honor has grown into a means of turning tragedy into a way to help others and support worthy causes.
-This year's Memorial will be the biggest in the event's history.
+This year's Memorial was the biggest in the event's history.

 Scott McKay, the event's co-organizer and longtime Chiefs coach, recalls Jeff fondly.

 "Jeff was a great kid with wonderful parents; a coach's dream," said McKay.
 "He never missed a practice or a game.
 He was reliable, respectful, and mature, and had a good work ethic.
 He was a bright kid, too, and a good student in school."

 Click "read more" to see the rest of the story and watch a video from the event.